syan212/DoSL/README.md

 # DoSL (Denial of Service Language)

-DoSL is a DSL for carrying out simple DoS attacks
+DoSL is a DSL (Domain Specific Language) for carrying out simple DoS attacks.
+This is for educational purposes only.

 ## Commands
+All commands are case-insensitive.
 - `DEF-ATTACK name {attack_def}`: Signals to interpreter that `attack_def` are the definition of attack `name`.
-- `END-DEF;`: Signals to interpreter that the attack commands for the definition of `name` have ended.
 - `THREADS num;`: Number of threads for the attack.
+Use inside the braces after `DEF-ATTACK`.
 - `REQUESTS num;`: Number of requests for each thread.
+Use inside the braces after `DEF-ATTACK`.
 - `ATTACK-SEQ {attack_commands};`: Signals to the interpreter that the `attack_commands` are to be performed for the set amount of requests for the set amount of threads.
+Use inside the braces after `DEF-ATTACK`.
 - `START-ATTACK name;`: Starts attack `name`.
 - `STOP-ATTACK name;`: Terminates attack `name`.
+- `SLEEP delay`: Sleeps for `delay` seconds. `delay` can be a float or an integer.

 ### Attack Commands
 These commands are to be used inside curly brackets (`{}`).